phoenixnap/puppet-module-ca-trust/README.md

 ## Facts <a name="facts"/> ##

-The following facts are exposed.
+The following facts are exposed:

-`trust_bundle` - On supported operating systems this fact resolves to the path of the system-wide trusted CA bundle.
++ `trust_bundle` - On supported operating systems, this fact resolves to the path of the system-wide trusted CA bundle.

-`bundled_authorities` - This fact exposes pertinent information for each certificate in the bundle.
++ `bundled_authorities` - This fact exposes pertinent information for each certificate in the bundle.
 It returns a hash, keyed on fingerprint.

-e.g.
+Example:

 ```
 $:facts['bundled_authorities'] = {